List of The Transformers characters: Autobot Headmasters

 The Headmasters are transformers who are partnered with Nebulons in special robot suits that enable them to transform into the head of the Autobot.

 Clonebots

 The Clonebots are the Autobot's version of the Clonecons.

 Junkions

-The Junkions are a race of scrap metal robots who come from the planet of the same name.
+The Junkions are an Autobot tribe race of scrap metal robots who come from the planet of the same name.

 Decepticons

 The Decepticons (known as Destrons or on occasion Deathtrons in Japan) are the enemies of the Autobots, and the villains in the fictional universe of the movie and cartoon Transformers toyline and related spin-off comics and cartoons.
 Their best known leader is Megatron.

-Other terms for the Decepticons are Décepticans (in France), Destructors (in Italy), Bedragarna (in Sweden), Bedragoner (in Denmark), Shakranikim (in Israel) and Álca (in Hungary).
+Other terms for the Decepticons are Décepticans (in France), Distructor (in Italy), Bedragarna (in Sweden), Bedragoner (in Denmark), Shakranikim (in Israel) and Álca (in Hungary).

 Main characters

 Insecticons

 The Insecticons are a race of Cybertronians who can turn into insects.
 They possess the ability to eat any matter to power themselves, create clones, sport weather-controlling abilities, and make use of cerebro-shells.
 They are often in a rocky alliance with the Decepticons.